arsendemirci/ag-select/README.md

 ### :gun: Getting Started

-For ag-select to work correctly basically you need to provide options array and a placeholder. see the code example below:
+For ag-select to work correctly basically you need to provide options array and a placeholder.
+See the code example below:

 ```
 <ag-select